Tutor Handbook

 Tiger Tutors:

 At the beginning of each semester, the Learning Center emails all students enrolled in courses covered by Tiger Tutors to invite them to the sessions.
 Some professors also speak to their classes about Tiger Tutors.
-Tiger Tutor sessions are overseen by a Tutor Supervisor, who is the host of the Zoom meeting during remote sessions and is in charge of entering attendance into MU Connect.
-This supervisor and other tutors will then answer questions brought in by students.
+Tiger Tutor sessions are overseen by a Tutor Supervisor.
+This Supervisor and other tutors will then answer questions brought in by students.
 Students can attend as many Tiger Tutor sessions as they want to during a semester.
 Your Coordinator will provide you more guidance on how to manage sessions.
 Because Tiger Tutors is open to all students on campus, feel free to promote them!

 During times when Tiger Tutors is slow and you have no students, use this time to complete anything you need to for the Learning Center.
-Update your Excel timesheet, enter time into myHR to match, enter attendance into ATLAS, and complete any training and paperwork or any other tasks your Coordinator might have asked you to do.
+Enter time into myHR to and complete any training and paperwork or any other tasks your Coordinator might have asked you to do.

 Making Changes to Your Availability: